U.S. Supreme Court snubs Novartis appeal over arthritis drug Enbrel

-(Reuters) - The U.S. Supreme Court on Monday dashed Novartis AG’s hopes of launching a generic version of Amgen Inc’s multibillion-dollar rheumatoid arthritis Enbrel, declining to hear the company’s challenge to two patents on the drug.
+(Reuters) - The U.S. Supreme Court on Monday dashed Novartis AG’s hopes of launching a generic version of Amgen Inc’s multibillion-dollar rheumatoid arthritis drug Enbrel, declining to hear the company’s challenge to two patents.

 The justices turned away Novartis subsidiary Sandoz Inc’s appeal of a lower court decision that upheld the validity of the patents.

-Enbrel, a biologic also known as etanercept used to treat adults with moderate to severe active rheumatoid arthritis, is Amgen’s top-selling drug, accounting for nearly $5 billion of the company’s $24.2 billion in product sales for 2020.
+Enbrel, also known as etanercept and used to treat adults with moderate to severe active rheumatoid arthritis, is Amgen’s top-selling drug, accounting for nearly $5 billion of the company’s $24.2 billion in product sales for 2020.
 Enbrel was launched in 1998 by Immunex Corp, which Amgen acquired in 2002.

 At issue in the case is a principle of U.S. patent law that prevents inventors from extending the life of their existing patents by obtaining more than one patent on the same invention, or an obvious variation of it.